-The road along the coast
+El Camino along the coast

 Today we will recommend following the coastal route to avoid the long stretches of road and enjoy the landscapes that the Cantabrian Sea offers us.
 We will finish our day in the Villa de Llanes.

-Quiet stage that goes hand in hand with the Cantabrian coast.
+Quiet stage that runs along the Cantabrian coast.
 We will enjoy several beaches and a very interesting mountain landscape.
-If the stage seems very long we will have options for the Way to shorten it stopping in Prieska.
+If the stage seems too long we will have options for the Camino in order to shorten it by stopping at Prieska.